Jump Force full review

 Jump Force is a 3v3 arena fighting game that’s essentially designed to settle every single anime-inspired playground ‘what if…’ argument you’ve ever had.
 Could Goku beat Luffy?
 Would Naruto thrash Frieza?

-The uniting factor is that they’re all manga that were published in Shonen Jump, an ongoing Japanese magazine, so look to there to think what other franchises might be added: think Bleach, Yu-Gi-Oh!, Hunter x Hunter, and similar.
+The game's reveal trailer also teased Death Note's Light and Ryuk, but they've since been confirmed to be story characters only, and not playable, which raises the possibility of an even wider range of character cameos.The uniting factor is that they’re all from manga that were published in Shonen Jump, an ongoing Japanese magazine, so look to there to think what other franchises might be added in the story mode, or down the line as DLC.